How do you deal with the risks involved in recovery operations?

 The shipwrecks are in open water out-with any territorial limits, and although the vessels and cargoes are predominantly owned by the UK government, they do not issue salvage permits presently, therefore recoveries will fall under the International law of salvage.
 The wrecks pose no environmental danger, they were not fuelled by today’s methods of fuel oil; instead they were steam powered through the burning of coal onboard.
 Any other oil and fuel spills from the shipwrecks cannot happen as these liquids turn to jelly like compounds over the years and will now have washed away and disbursed into the ocean.
 All that is required is a pollution response contingency procedure of which is already in place.

-There has been a history of unsuccessful salvages expeditions over the decades; these have mainly been “treasure” type salvages and location of the wreck has always being the first main challenge.
+There has been a history of unsuccessful salvages expeditions over the decades; these have mainly been “treasure” type salvages where the location of the wreck has always been the first main challenge.
 (Mel Fisher took 10 years to find the Atocha off the Florida Keys).
-Government intervention over ownership is a main concern such as the 2007 Odyssey Marine project with the Black Swan wreck and the Spanish government has ended badly for Odyssey.
-IDM is not seeking “treasure” wrecks, instead we are only interested in modern day commodity wrecks and these have already been located through our in-depth research.
+Government intervention over ownership is a major concern; the 2007 Odyssey Marine project with the Black Swan wreck and the Spanish government has ended badly for Odyssey.
+Britannia’s Gold is not seeking “treasure” wrecks, instead we are only interested in modern day commodity wrecks and these have already been located through our in-depth research.
 Advances in subsea related technology which came about through the marine oil and gas industry have been adapted to suit salvage requirements, which when coupled together with the unique research allows for efficient recovery operations.

 As part of the consideration process, we utilize a weather risk assessment system called ‘Mermaid’.
 This gives us 20 years of historical meteorological data for any given coordinates in the ocean such as sea states, currents, swell periods, wind speeds and direction.
 This allows us to determine the best time of year to undertake survey and salvage operations, the system even advises on the best size and caliber of vessel to use in order to operate efficiently and safely.
 Whilst on site, we monitor the weather conditions from the survey and salvage vessels 24/7 through at least two different online meteorological systems, furthermore we are provided with 12 hourly updates from the UK Met Office for the given coordinates we provide them.
 The vessels are designed to hold station and operate in high seas due to their unique propulsion and anti-roll systems, and for the majority of the time we are on site during the high season we will continue operations around the clock despite the weather conditions.
 However, should we forecast weather beyond the limitations of the vessels we will temporarily leave site and shelter at the nearest landmass or port, invariably no more than 8-hour transit from the work site.